-'Hooked' = layman's term for 'cognitive fusion'.
+'Hooked' = layman's term for any combination of 'cognitive fusion' and 'experiential avoidance'

 All emotions and feelings (as these terms are commonly used in therapy) involve cognition.
 (Neuroanatomically speaking, the cerebral cortex is involved in the "formation" of all emotions.)
 So I like to talk to therapists about 'fusion with thoughts and feelings' - and to clients about 'getting hooked by thoughts and feelings'.